Steinvör Sighvatsdóttir: Life

 Steinvör and Hálfdan had three sons: Loft, who became knight (riddari) at Grund, Sighvatr who became knight at Keldur, and Sturla.

 Poetry

 Steinvör is a rare example of a woman whose name is included in the Skáldatal catalogue of court poets.
-She is said to have sung the praises of a chieftain called Gautr on Melr (died 1270), who was an ally of the Sturlungs.
-But nothing of this poem (a drápa?) has survived.
+She is said to have sung the praises of a chieftain called "Gautr on Melr" (died 1270), who was an ally of the Sturlungs.
+But nothing of this poem has survived.

-In Íslendinga saga is a collection of versified dreams and portents said to have occurred shortly before the battle of Örlygsstaðir.
-One of these stanzas, written in a kind of töglag, is attributed to Steinvör.
-She is there said to have dreamed that she found a severed human head on a field and that a dream figure asked her why the head was there.
-If this short poem is authentic, it is the only verse that remains of Steinvör's poetry.